-Even though I’d been doing freelancing for illustration and graphic design, Most of them are one-offs or short-term contract work.
-And living like a digital nomad had been just a dream life ever since I heard about them.
+Even though I’d been freelancing for illustration and graphic design, most of them are one-offs or short-term contract work.
+And living as a digital nomad had been sounds like a dream ever since I heard about them.

-But I thought that, ‘What If I can shift my freelance work to full-time and secure some regular source of income?
-Wouldn’t it be just a dream to live life which keep traveling while making a living on laptop, like other nomad workers do?
+But I thought that ‘What If I can shift my freelance work to full-time and secure some regular source of income?
+Wouldn’t it be just a dream to live a life which keeps travelling while making a living on the laptop, like other nomad workers do?

-‘Ok, I just gotta get started, move there to live and see what happens!’
+‘Ok, I just gotta get started, move there and see what happens!’

-And right after I thought that, I started for preparing to make it real.
-It was a great timing in my lifetime as I had to leave New Zealand due to visa expiring and already had nothing left behind.
-I wanted to be there as soon possible.
+Right after I thought that I started taking action to make it real.
+It was one of the best timing in my lifetime as I had to leave New Zealand due to visa expiring, and I had already nothing left behind.
+I wanted to be Chiang Mai as soon possible.

-After leaving New Zealand I was staying in Japan temporary, meeting family and friends, and aside of it I was focusing on setting up for the next life chapter: contacting existence clients, making regular freelance works, learning SEO and self-branding, launched new portfolio website and getting rid of stuff again… and now I’m here in Chiang Mai, making a living from only freelance works.
+After leaving New Zealand, I was staying in Japan for a while to catch up with family and friends.
+Aside from it, I focused on setting life infrastructure up online.
+I contacted with existing clients for upcoming work, made a regular source of income, learned SEO and self-branding, launched this blog and new portfolio website, got rid of stuff again… and now I’m finally here in Chiang Mai, successfully making a living from only freelance works(so far).

 And to sum up what I feel like is… My decision wasn’t wrong at all.
 Chiang Mai, you’re the best!!

-Here I introduce 5 major reasons why, Especially from the view of nomad worker!
+Here I state 5 major reasons why, Especially from the point of the nomad worker!

 1. Awesome work environment

 Chiang Mai has such large number of cafes everywhere from big chain stores like Starbucks to small independent cafes.
-You have no issue finding a place to work on laptop.
+You have no issue to find a place to work online.

-Most of cafes provides WiFi and plugs for free.
-Cafe owners knows well the demands of keep increasing nomad workers.
+Most cafes provide WiFi and plugs for free.
+Cafe owners know well the demands of increasing nomad workers.

-If you wanna have an office-based environment to concentrate, Head to the-most-hipstar Nimman(Nimmanhaemin Road) area where many co-working spaces are available.
+If you want to have an office-based environment to concentrate, Head to the-most-hipster Nimman(Nimmanhaemin Road) area where many co-working spaces are available.

-Those prices are varies.
-However the most populer place, CAMP is located at 5th floor of MAYA shopping centre and opens 24/7, and It basically doesn’t cost anything if you don’t order drink/food!
+Those prices vary.
+However the most popular co-working place, CAMP is located at 5th floor of MAYA shopping centre and opens 24/7.
+And It basically doesn’t cost anything if you don’t order drink/food.

-※You can only get 2 hours WiFi ticket with over 50THB of purchase, but it has an another way of using WiFi.
-Detail explained in this article.
+※You can only get 2 hours WiFi ticket with over 50THB of purchase, but it has another way of using WiFi.
+The detail explained in this article.

-It jam packed with local students and nomad workers in the afternoon.
+It tends to get jam-packed with local students and nomad workers from the afternoon.

 — Akane (茜) @ Chiang Mai (@hive_aka_en) November 22, 2017

-I’ve heard some news that new co-corking spaces are coming up.
-I’ll update about it when It opens!
+I’ve heard that new co-working spaces are coming up.
+I’ll update it when It opens!

 2. Warm weather

-At the time of writing this article, December is winter and dry season in Thailand.
-It said the most pleasant season to stay in a year.
-Absolute blue sky spreading above the sky everyday, the air is dry and no need to ready for sudden squall.
+At the time of writing this post, December is winter and dry season in Thailand.
+It is said the most pleasant season to stay in a year.
+Absolute blue sky spreading above the sky every day, the air is dry and no need to ready for a sudden squall.

-It gets a bit chilly in the morning and evening, But daily temperature is still around 25℃-39℃ and it just feel comfortable to stay in shade or indoor.
+It gets a bit chilly in the morning and evening, But daily temperature is still around 25℃-39℃ and it just feels comfortable to stay in the shade or indoor.